Merton Artifacts ~ a collection

 In short, the Merton Artifacts collection is, to my knowledge, the most comprehensive private collection of Merton’s work in existence.
 There over 2300 items catalogued including numerous items which will likely never again be made available.
 It is one-of-a-kind and a true commemoration to an author and monk whose words have touched millions of lives and whose effect continues to grow in a world in deep need of the spiritual substance his writing offers.

 For further inquiries regarding this collection, feel free to contact me directly by email or by phone.
-Personal visits to view the collection are available by appointment.
+Personal visits to view or research the collection are available by appointment.

 - Albert Romkema